10m+

 How to create a digital estate plan

-By now you’re probably thinking ‘how do I start my digital asset planning?’
+By now, you’re probably thinking: ‘How do I start my digital asset planning?’

 3. Choose a digital executor and specify who this is in your will.
-It may be the same as the person who has power of attorney for the rest of your estate, however, bear in mind that this person will need to have some awareness of digital and social media in order to execute your wishes.
+It may be the same as the person who has power of attorney for the rest of your estate, however, bear in mind that this person will need to have some awareness of digital and social media to execute your wishes.

 4. Discuss your digital asset plan with a legal representative or financial adviser.

-What are the consequences of not having a digital estate plan
+What are the consequences of not having a digital estate plan?

 Get financial advice